 Factor No. 4.
 The resources available to the recipient of the federal funds to assure meaningful access to the service by LEP persons.

-Hopelink works to employ a workforce that supports the diversity of our clientele.
-We also use language line and other interpretation and translation services to meet the needs of our clients, as described below.
+Hopelink employs a workforce that supports the diversity of our clientele.
+We also use Language Line and onsite video translation services to meet the needs of our clients.